The Venus Effect, a Fascinating Optical Illusion

 Have you ever wondered why artists use mirrors in their paintings?
 It’s not by chance.
 Indeed, optical effects in works of art were and are a widely used resource utilized by artists.
 With them, they seek to stimulate your senses and make you linger for a while longer when looking at their paintings.
 One of these resources is called the Venus effect.

 It’s a technical resource.
 However, it goes beyond the mere fact of creating an impression.
-In fact, it forms part of the psychology of perception.
-It concerns the way in which artists manipulate an observer of their works, so they get the wrong impression about something.
+It forms part of the psychology of perception.
+It concerns how artists manipulate an observer of their works, so they get the wrong impression about something.

-This mistaken perception means that what you see reflected in a mirror isn’t what it really looks like or what you expected to see.
+This mistaken perception means that what you see reflected in a mirror isn’t what it looks like or what you expect to see.

 “I know that mirrors give us false sense of confidence .”
 I continued .
 “The reflection that we see every day has nothing to do with how others see us .”